-- hybrid knowledge representation (1) (remove)
+- hybrid knowledge representation (1) (entfernen)

 - Using Exemplary Knowledge for Justified Analogical Reasoning (1999)